-On-site SEO refers to the steps you take on your actual web page to lay the foundation for a good search strategy.
+On-page SEO refers to the steps you take on your actual web page to lay the foundation for a good search strategy.
 At the structural level, these include your site’s titles, meta tags, URL structure, and XML sitemap.
 As you develop your content, it takes into account each page’s title tags, URLs, alt tags used for images, and the keywords used in each article or section of copy.

-Off site SEO refers to the activities that you do to create a network of links pointing back to your site.
+Off-page SEO refers to the activities that you do to create a network of links pointing back to your site.
 Google and other search engines currently look to links for signals of authority and significance.
 Examples of offsite SEO include article marketing, linkbuilding, linkbait pieces designed to be shared on sites like Reddit, inbound marketing, and social media campaigns.

 What can you do to help improve your site’s performance ?